GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/objectives.rst

 * Learn how to use the Gemini Observatory Archive to retrieve the data and necessary calibration files.
 * Learn the standard way to reduce GMOS IFU-1 data.
-* Learn how to complete certain data sensitive steps interactively for better results.
+* Learn how to complete certain sensitive steps interactively for better results.
 * Learn how to detect certain data reduction issues and how to fix them.
     * Fix an MDF for vignetted fibers
-    * Interactively do the arc line identification when the automatic algoritm fails.
+    * Interactively do the arc line identification when the automatic algorithm fails.

 This tutorial will not make you an expert at GMOS IFU data reduction.
 It will